nowshad-hasan/cse-resources/guides/testing.md

 - JMeter Full Course Masterclass | Step by Step for Beginners [Raghav Pal-Youtube](https://youtu.be/SoW2pBak1_Q?si=MW1MHVUgdFU0S3HU)
 - Webinar: Climb Higher with QA!
 [Showmik-Youtube](https://youtu.be/lGJ8gzquLxY?si=0TDgRv_u93089bMZ)
 - IntelliJ IDEA.
 Writing Tests with JUnit 5 [IntelliJ IDEA-Youtube](https://youtu.be/we3zJE3hlWE?si=MTQFEFpEH7HhuvWN)

+### Discussions

+🔹 Smoke Testing
+This is done after API development is complete.
+Simply validate if the APIs are working and nothing breaks.

+🔹 Functional Testing
+This creates a test plan based on the functional requirements and compares the results with the expected results.

+🔹 Integration Testing
+This test combines several API calls to perform end-to-end tests.
+The intra-service communications and data transmissions are tested.

+🔹 Regression Testing
+This test ensures that bug fixes or new features shouldn’t break the existing behaviors of APIs.

+🔹 Load Testing
+This tests applications’ performance by simulating different loads.
+Then we can calculate the capacity of the application.

+🔹 Stress Testing
+We deliberately create high loads to the APIs and test if the APIs are able to function normally.

+🔹 Security Testing
+This tests the APIs against all possible external threats.

+🔹 UI Testing
+This tests the UI interactions with the APIs to make sure the data can be displayed properly.

+🔹 Fuzz Testing
+This injects invalid or unexpected input data into the API and tries to crash the API.
+In this way, it identifies the API vulnerabilities.